atrociousgrmblr/twitros/README.md

 The driver provides the following services at the moment:

 * `post_tweet`: Post a tweet.
 You can also mark it as a reply.
 Return the tweet id.
+See section about image posting.
 * `retweet`: Retweet a tweet given its id.
 * `follow`: Follow a user.
 * `unfollow`: Unfollow a user.
 * `post_dm`: Send a direct message to a user.
 Return an id.
+See section about image posting.
 * `destroy_dm`: Destroy a direct message given its id.
-* `timeline`: Return the timeline of a user.
+* `user_timeline`: Return the timeline of a user (array of tweets).

 You can get more info by reading the services in `twitros_msgs/srv` folder.